Trek Gorilla Safaris connects discerning travelers with top best travel agents who compete to customize your luxury trips. You get:

 With a land area of 26,338 Km² Rwanda is one of Africa’s smallest countries.
 Rwanda is bordered by Uganda to the North, Tanzania to the East, Burundi in the south and Democratic Republic of Congo to the west.
 Small as it is, Rwanda has an incredible treasure trove of biodiversity that requires protection.
 The Albertine Rift Eco-zone (ARE), the region that stretches across six countries with Rwanda as its epicenter, is of particular importance.
 Scientists regard it as having the highest level of biodiversity on the continent.

-The shores of Lake Kivu boast some of the best inland beaches in Africa and offer an opportunity to explore the many small islands on the Lake.
+The shores of Lake Kivu boast some of the best inland beaches in Africa, great Africa Safaris extension and offer an opportunity to explore the many small islands on the Lake.
 Kigali, the Capital and Conference hub of East Africa, forms the central stepping stone to various destinations within the country and Central and East Africa.
 The city is green, vibrant, and safe and brews superb homegrown tea and Coffee.

 The original inhabitants of Rwanda were the Twa, a Pygmy people who now make up only 1% of the population.
 While the Hutu and Tutsi are often considered to be two separate ethnic groups, scholars point out that they speak the same language, have a history of intermarriage, and share many cultural characteristics.
 Traditionally, the differences between the two groups were occupational rather than ethnic.
 Agricultural people were considered Hutu, while the cattle-owning elite were identified as Tutsi.
 Supposedly Tutsi were tall and thin, while Hutu were short and square, but it is often impossible to tell one from the other.
 The 1933 requirement by the Belgians that everyone carry an identity card indicating tribal ethnicity as Tutsi or Hutu enhanced the distinction.
 Since independence, repeated violence in both Rwanda and Burundi has increased ethnic differentiation between the groups.